Human Rights Education Presentations

 Implications of Section 50.1 of the School Act:

-On September 1, 2010, an amendment to the Alberta Human Rights Act (Bill 44) came into force under section 11.1 of the Alberta Human Rights Act.
-Several concerns were expressed about the Alberta Human Rights Act containing a provision that dealt with notification of parents and possible exclusion of their students from educational programs involving religion or human sexuality.
-The Alberta Government repealed this section in 2015, and passed School Act section 50.1 in its place.
+The Alberta Government recently passed School Act section 50.1.
 Learning about section 50.1 is of prime importance to teachers who may now be the subject of administrative complaints from parents who feel they have not been properly informed about the discussion of religion and human sexuality in the classroom.
 Discusses the implications of this legislation for teachers, parents and students.